Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. NodeJS Under the Hood/README.md

     ```

 1. Pick five question from [this article](https://medium.freecodecamp.com/before-you-bury-yourself-in-packages-learn-the-node-js-runtime-itself-f9031fbd8b69) and discuss each one with a partner.
 Look up answers if you don't know between each other.

+## Stretch Challenges

+1. Use node's native `http` module to query the Giphy API.